 Who this is for: Hospitals, Skilled Nursing Facilities (SNF), and any Congregate Residential/Congregate Care facility involved in the discharging, transferring, and accepting of patients with and without COVID-19.

-What is provided: Discharge/transfer criteria for a variety of patient scenarios and receiving facility settings based on CDC and CDPH guidance and LAC DPH recent COVID-19 experience.
+What is provided: Discharge/transfer criteria for a variety of patient scenarios and receiving facility settings based on CDPH and Los Angeles County Department of Public Health (LAC DPH) COVID-19 guidance.

 Skilled Nursing Facilities (SNFs) include nursing homes and skilled nursing facilities.
 All SNFs are required to be able to